germanramos/dployr/README.md

 such as instances creation, network configuration, provisioning, testing and halting

 It provides a featured [command-line interface](#command-line-interface) and [programmatic API](#programmatic-api)

+**Note about project stage**: Dployr was tested and used in production projects since its born, however it's still under `beta` stage and major changes could be done in future versions.
+It's recommended to use it in non-hostile projects

 ## Installation